- 1. Verify Your Website With Google Search Console

 For a website to be found on Google, it must be free of Google Penalties.

-Google may impose either a manual or algorithmic penalty on a website if it finds that it violates any of the Google webmaster guidelines.
+Google may impose a manual or algorithmic penalty on a website that violates any of its search guidelines.

-For example, if you try to manipulate the Google ranking algorithms by purchasing links from low-quality sites with the purpose of improving your Google ranking position, sooner or later, Google will find out about it and remove your website from their index.
+For example, if you try to manipulate the Google ranking algorithms by purchasing links from low-quality sites to improve your ranking position, Google will eventually find out about it and remove your website from its index.

-So, before proceeding with the next steps, follow the instructions here to check if your website is penalized by Google and take the necessary steps to recover from any penalty.
+So, before proceeding with the next steps, follow the instructions here to check if your website has been penalized by Google and take the necessary steps to recover from any penalty.

 If you want to rank higher on Google, your website has to be mobile-friendly.